Drwhomust/hazzy/README.md

 Please use this template when making an issuse

-State your issue
+State your issue:

-your system info
+your system info:

-is it modded?
+is it modded?:

-share any screen shots or video clips (if any)
+share any screen shots or video clips (if any):

-share log files (if NW.js makes any)
+share log files (if NW.js makes any):

-and steps to reproduct the issue
+and steps to reproduct the issue:

 # Pull Requests rules
 Only make edits to the code if there is a bug that affects the gameplay. do not try to organize it.